+et al. PNAS 2014;111:7964-7967 2012

 A three-day composite global map of surface soil moisture as retrieved from SMAP's radiometer instrument between Aug.
 25-27, 2015.
 Wetter areas are blue and drier areas are yellow.
-Image Credit: NASA So far, we have mostly looked at 'passive' remote sensing systems.
-As passive microwave sensors deal with very low resolution, more applications in these wavelengths use active sensors:

-Active sensors: Act as their own energy source Detect backscattered energy Passive sensors:

-Rely on the sun as an energy source Detect only naturally occurring energy

-1.4 Types of Remote Sensing Passive Remote Sensing and Active Remote Sensing Passive Remote Sensing Remote sensing of energy naturally reflected or radiated from the terrain.
+Image Credit: NASA: Soil Moisture Active Passive (SMAP) 1.4 Types of Remote Sensing Passive Remote Sensing and Active Remote Sensing Passive Remote Sensing Remote sensing of energy naturally reflected or radiated from the terrain.
 Active Remote Sensing Remote sensing methods that provide their own source of electromagnetic radiation to illuminate the terrain.
 Radar is one example.

-RADAR is the most commonly used space-based active sensing system.
+passive microwave sensors deal with very low resolution, so there are more applications in these wavelengths use active sensors RADAR is the most commonly used space-based active sensing system.
 It is an acronym for RAdio Detection And Ranging.